BingFeng47/H2SOL/readme.md

 # **H2SOL**
 *Dive Deeper, Earn Smarter*

-H₂SOL combines diving with decentralized technology to create a unique and engaging ecosystem for divers.
+H₂SOL combines dive logs with decentralized technology to create a unique and engaging ecosystem for divers.
 The platform introduces *gamification* and *tokenomics* to enhance the diving experience, using a token called *BUBBLE* as a reward for dives.
 H₂SOL encourages divers to explore different depths, locations, and times, making the experience diverse and exciting.

 ### Team:
 - ⁠*Lim Bing Feng*: Diving Evangelist and Data Science Specialist.